-SSS department is to support the Heads of Section in ensuring that the school meets the learning needs of each student.
+SSS department is to support the Heads of Sections in ensuring that the school meets the learning needs of each student.
 The SSS teachers are committed to supporting students, teachers, administrators and parents with the attitudes, skills, direction and resources necessary for successful academic progress and personal growth.

 Supporting English as an Additional Language at KICS

 The language of instruction at Khartoum International Community School is English.
-In order to help students who do not have an adequate working knowledge of English, the School will provide an English as an Additional Language support programme.
+In order to help students who do not have an adequate working knowledge of English, the School will provide English as an Additional Language support programme.